techmania-team/techmania-docs/English/Skins.md

 ### Scan countdown

-Scan countdown sprite sheets appear on the starting side of each scan 3 beats before it starts, and lasts 3 beats.
-Exceptions on low BPS patterns:
+Scan countdown sprite sheets appear on the starting side of each scan, a set amount of time before it starts.

+If `scanCountdownCoversFiveEighthScans` is `true`, the countdown starts 5/8 scans before the scan starts.

+If `scanCountdownCoversFiveEighthScans` is `false`, the countdown starts 3 beats before the scan starts, with exceptions on low-BPS patterns:
-* If BPS is 2, the countdown instead lasts 3/2 beats.
+* If BPS is 2, the countdown starts 3/2 beats before the scan starts.
-* If BPS is 1, the countdown instead lasts 3/4 beats.
+* If BPS is 1, the countdown starts 3/4 beats before the scan starts.

 The sprites are scaled so their heights are equal to the scan height, while keeping their aspect ratios unchanged.
 TECHMANIA assumes the `scanCountdownBackground` sprites appear on the left side of a scan (for scans that flow to the right), and will horizontally flip the sprites if a scan is to the left. `scanCountdownNumbers` is considered adirectional, and will not be flipped.